Student Computers and Virus Protection

 Where can I find my password for my Crusader ID?

-**If we have no Social Security Number on record, or there was no Social Security Number on record at the time your Crusader Account was created, the last five (5) digits of your Student ID will be used instead.
+- If we do not have a Social Security number on file, the last five digits of your Student ID will be used.

 How can I change my password if I have a hard time logging onto my NGU sites?